 A sampling of three episodes (S01E03 - S01E05) reveals an encouraging balance of speaking time—women spoke for 61.3% of the time while men, whose lines were primarily delivered by Sam and Bash, comprised 38.7% of the dialogue.

 I should preface this section by saying that I understand the point GLOW is trying to make by having its characters don demeaning stereotypes for personas.
 Monique of Just Add Color does a great breakdown of how GLOW subverts racist tropes, and I don’t disagree with any of it.

 That being said, I have concerns about the timing of such tactics.
 Ten years ago, sure—I was grooving on satire, reveling in The Colbert Report which pokes fun at conservatives, Parks and Recreation which affectionately satirizes local governments, or Veep which lambasts the federal government for being grossly incompetent.

-However, at a time when the American president can call Mexicans rapists and mock disabled people on national television without a hint of irony, I can’t help but feel that satire is losing its grip on today’s more blunt-force audience.
+However, at a time when the American president can call Mexicans rapists and mock disabled people on national television without a hint of irony, I can’t help but feel that satire is losing its grip on today’s more literal-minded audience.

 More than clever winks to prove that showrunners are in the know, what I’d rather see from today’s crop of diverse media is the simpler offerings of dialogue and screen time to actors of color.

 If we were being serious about confronting the racism our country doles out on a daily basis, why not devote more character development to Arthie?
 I don’t know much about her besides the fact that she doesn’t like being called a terrorist by an aggressive audience, and that she’s a good wingwoman to her (white) roommate.
 As for the wrestler who plays “Welfare Queen,” why not spare more than a few lines of dialogue on the fascinating contrast of her “ghetto” wrestling persona and the fact that her son attends Stanford University?